davidakachaos/myautisticself/_posts/2019-08-20-guide-asperger-syndrome-review.md

 However, the DSM-5 merges all forms of autism into 1 disorder, ASS.

 Attwood writes the following about this:
-> The deletion of the term "Asperger's syndrome" will have a negative impact on the sense of identity of adults who have benefited from the term, have set up peer groups and have access to literature and support groups on the Internet based on common characteristics and experiences.
-Clinical experience shows that most adults with Asperger's syndrome and their family members want to keep the term.
+<div class="quote"><blockquote><p>The deletion of the term "Asperger's syndrome" will have a negative impact on the sense of identity of adults who have benefited from the term, have set up peer groups and have access to literature and support groups on the Internet based on common characteristics and experiences.
+Clinical experience shows that most adults with Asperger's syndrome and their family members want to keep the term.</p>
+<cite>Tony Attwood</cite>
+</blockquote></div>

 And I fully support this.
 I do not want to replace the term Asperger's syndrome with the new official name: "Level 1 autism spectrum disorder without additional intellectual disability or language disorder"